Approximate Fitting of a Circular Arc When Two Points Are Known: Minimization of

 Looking at the numerator of \eqref{CircularArcFitting}, it would be reasonable to take a solution of \eqref{CircularArcSquareFitting}, described in \cite{ThomasReference2}, as a starting point.

 Only a few iterations are needed to converge beyond machine precision.
-However, this approach is only approximate, and there is no need for such precision.
+Because this approach is only an approximation, there is no need for such precision.
 In practice, one iteration is sufficient to get a good approximation.

 When estimation of the center is known, the best estimation of the radius can be easily found.
 However, it does not give any improvement in speed.